iotaledger/hornet/docs/getting_started/installation_steps.md

 docker run --rm -d --restart always -v $(pwd)/config.json:/app/config.json:ro -v $(pwd)/snapshots/mainnet:/app/snapshots/mainnet -v $(pwd)/mainnetdb:/app/mainnetdb --name hornet --net=host gohornet/hornet:latest
 ```
 * `$(pwd)`: stands for the current directory
-* `-d`: instructs docker to run the container instance in a detached mode (daemon).
+* `-d`: instructs Docker to run the container instance in a detached mode (daemon).
-* `--restart always`: instructs docker the given container is restarted after docker reboot
+* `--restart always`: instructs Docker the given container is restarted after Docker reboot
 * `--name hornet`: a name of the running container instance.
 You can refer to the given container by this name
-* `--net=host`: instructs docker to use directly network on host (so the network is not isolated).
+* `--net=host`: instructs Docker to use directly network on host (so the network is not isolated).
 The best is to run on host network for better performance.
 It also means it is not necessary to specify any ports.
 Ports that are opened by container are opened directly on the host
 * `-v $(pwd)/config.json:/app/config.json:ro`: it maps the local `config.json` file into the container in `readonly` mode
 * `-v $(pwd)/snapshots/mainnet:/app/snapshots/mainnet`: it maps the local `snapshots` directory into the container
 * `-v $(pwd)/mainnetdb:/app/mainnetdb`: it maps the local `mainnetdb` directory into the container